Innovation: Process of innovation

 An early model included only three phases of innovation.
 According to Utterback (1971), these phases were: 1) idea generation, 2) problem solving, and 3) implementation.
 By the time one completed phase 2, one had an invention, but until one got it to the point of having an economic impact, one did not have an innovation.
 Diffusion was not considered a phase of innovation.
 Focus at this point in time was on manufacturing.

 A prime example of innovation involved the boom of Silicon Valley start-ups out of the Stanford Industrial Park.
 In 1957, dissatisfied employees of Shockley Semiconductor, the company of Nobel laureate William Shockley, co-inventor of the transistor, left to form an independent firm, Fairchild Semiconductor.
-After several years, Fairchild developed into a formidable presence in the sector.
 Eventually, these founders left to start their own companies based on their own unique ideas, and then leading employees started their own firms.
 Over the next 20 years this process resulted in the momentous startup-company explosion of information-technology firms.
 Silicon Valley began as 65 new enterprises born out of Shockley's eight former employees.

 All organizations can innovate, including for example hospitals, universities, and local governments.
 The organization requires a proper structure in order to retain competitive advantage.
 Organizations can also improve profits and performance by providing work groups opportunities and resources to innovate, in addition to employee's core job tasks.
 Executives and managers have been advised to break away from traditional ways of thinking and use change to their advantage.
 The world of work is changing with the increased use of technology and companies are becoming increasingly competitive.
 Companies will have to downsize or reengineer their operations to remain competitive.
 This will affect employment as businesses will be forced to reduce the number of people employed while accomplishing the same amount of work if not more.